 It’s not only about a search bar but also about a convenient and clear menu.

 Tips are also a great solution.
-When a user sees an element for the first time and doesn’t know what to do, a hint may be really helpful.
+A hint maybe really helpful when a user sees an element for the first time and doesn’t know what to do.

 Remember that tips don’t work wonders.
 If a website is inconvenient, they won’t help.

-Visitors of online stores don’t like spending a lot of time on search.
-A potential buyer should quickly get to a product page.
-Some experts insist on the three-click rule which states that an optimum website structure must allow you to get anywhere with no more than 3 clicks.
+Visitors of online stores don’t like spending a lot of time on the search.
+Instead, a potential buyer should quickly get to a product page.
+Some experts insist on the three-click rule, which states that an optimum website structure must allow you to get anywhere with no more than 3 clicks.

 In reality, everything is a bit different.
 Users don’t care about the number of clicks.
 The most important is to understand each step and know how to get what you need.